 You'll have to declare the 4 separate incomes on your return, each under the local business section and here you'll declare a portion of your home office claim under each trade too.
 Seeing as you're not employed by an employer and don't receive an IRP5, you unfortunately can’t enter the home office expense in the “other expenses” section on your tax return.

 10. I leave work early to avoid traffic, and then continue working at my kitchen table.
 My employer will give me a letter stating that they need me to work from home, but can you tell me which expenses I can claim for?

 11. I'm not employed, but I manage three rental properties and receive rental income from them.
 Can I claim a deduction for home office?

 Yes, you can claim this deduction, please include it under the three rental sections on your return.
 There are a few other expenses that you claim under the rental section on your return too, please refer to our blog on Rental property deductions.

-6. I'm a 100% commission-earning employee who runs all my business activities from my residence.
+12. I am a 100% commission-earning employee who runs all my business activities from my residence.
 I estimate my business share of home expenses as being higher than simply the size of my office as a percentage of the house floor space.
 Can I include more area, such as the kitchen (used for meals during office hours) and the dining room (used for meetings)?
 Is floor space the only apportionment method?